 Growing up a vegetarian was difficult, let alone a vegan.
 If you went out for dinner, it was likely that the only dish on offer would be a vegetarian lasagne and it wouldn’t be great.
 Things have come on so much, especially in the past few years, where its become “fashionable” and a “growing trend” to become vegetarian or vegan.
 So much so that there are now ready-made products for vegans making it a lot less “work” and more affordable to even contemplate becoming one.

-My goal for 2019 is again to become healthier, slimmer, fitter and I am going to kick that off by trying to take part in Veganuary.
+My goal is always to become healthier, slimmer, fitter and I am going to kick that off by trying to take part in Veganuary.
 It will not be a huge leap for me having always been a vegetarian but it will take a lot of willpower to give up cheese.
 As a family we have been thinking about it for a while but it will only be myself and my mum for now.
 Alyssa’s diet is so hit and miss with her illness, she’ll need to keep eating what she does for now.

 The thing is when you are making such a drastic change, especially if you go from meat eater to vegan, your body is definitely going to experience some changes.
 The most important thing is to make sure that you do not be come deficient in any vitamins and nutrients your body really needs.
 If you are one of my US readers, then you should definitely consider Vegan Testing with Health Labs who can tell you if you are deficient in anything OR if you should be vegan due to undiscovered allergies to animal based products.
 To be honest, whatever your diet, you can always be lacking in certain nutrients and vitamins your body needs, so Health Labs, also do Nutrients Testing too.

 If you are one of my US readers and want to get vegan or nutrients tested with Health Labs, please do use this link for 15% when booking!